christianparpart/sqltapd/README.md

 - [ ] ctree index loading out of schema.xml
 - [ ] HTTP: cache invalidation API
 - [ ] mysql slave replication listener for cache invalidation

+### Ideas

+- create statistics that show what functions are used the most (findOne,findAll,findAllWhere,count,...)
+- create stats over the query frequency (params masked out)
+- put queries in the queue for at most N secs on error iff sql slave is behind N secs
+- simplify schema.xml:
+  - remove field types, as they're unused (and could be inferred anyways)
+  - remove fields from xml completely, could be inferred from the table schema using a DESCRIBE `table_name`;

 ### Open Questions